svrooij/node-xiaomi2mqtt/README.md

 ### Status messages

 The status of each device will be published to `xiaomi/status/[device_kind]/[device_id]` as a JSON object containing the following fields.
-The temperature/humidity sensor will be published to two topics.
+The temperature/humidity/pressure sensor will be published to three topics.

 - `name` If you defined a name in the config.
 - `battery` The calculated battery percentage of the sensor.